 “My Irish-Quebecois family has lived on the family farm for five generations.
 Farming is part of me.”

-At the table with government decision-makers, Portage CyberTech’s co-founder doesn’t hide his roots in his region.
+At the table with government decision-makers, Portage CyberTech’s co-founder doesn’t hide his roots.
 On the contrary, his frankness and brotherly nature come to the fore when raising the real issues that concern people.

 Learn how this barley farmer forged his own path in Canada’s digital transformation and how he plans to connect regions to the global economy.